Trusted Agent Authorization

 5. Tim is pleased with the Lauren’s help and completes his order.

-The following diagram shows the typical API requests and responses used in the authorization flow for a trusted agent:
+The following diagram shows the typical API requests and responses used in the trusted agent authorization flow for a registered shopper:

 Associated diagram -medium

-The following commands demonstrate how to authorize a trusted agent.
+The following commands demonstrate how to authorize a trusted agent using a public client.

 When running the sample code provided, don’t forget to replace the placeholder values with actual values.